Modular Action Concept Grounding in Semantic Video Prediction: Approach

+\textbf{Learned Prior}: We leverage a technique called \textit{learned prior} (Fig \ref{figure:lp}) from SVG~\cite{denton2018stochastic} to model the stochastic movements in videos.
+In particular, we build two additional recurrent inference networks, prior and posterior respectively, to capture the randomness of motions.
+During training, the posterior inference network $q(z)$ can access to the representations of target frames to estimate a true distribution of trajectory that we expect its prior counterpart $p(z)$ to mimic at test time.
+Codes of motions $z_{t}$ estimated by posterior during training (or by prior during testing) will then be concatenated with latent representations before sent to predictor.

-\textbf{Predictor}: The recurrent predictor $\mathcal{P}$, implemented as a stack of residual ConvLSTM layers, will then calculate the spatiotemporal evolution for each action label respectively.
-We concatenate outputs of action capsules from the same action label pixel-wisely before sending them to predictor.
-The memory mechanism of ConvLSTM is essential for ACGN to obtain the ability to remember its previous actions and to recover the occluded objects.
+\textbf{Predictor}: The recurrent predictor $\mathcal{P}$, implemented as a stack of residual ConvLSTM layers \cite{xingjian2015convolutional}, calculates the spatiotemporal evolution for each action label respectively.
+The memory mechanism of ConvLSTM is essential for MAC to remember its previous actions and to recover the occluded objects.
 To prevent interference between concurrent actions, hidden states are not shared between actions.
-The outputs of predictor for all action labels are added point-wisely along with pixel-wisely flatten word capsule vectors.
+The outputs of predictor for all action labels are added point-wisely.

-\textbf{Decoder}: Finally, the decoder $\mathcal{D}$ aggregates the updated latent representations produced by predictor and multi-scale feature maps from encoder to generate the prediction of next frame $\hat{x}_{t+1}$.
-The decoder is a mirrored version of the encoder with down-sampling operations replaced with spatial up-sampling and additional sigmoid output layer.

-\textbf{Training}: We train our model by minimizing the average squared error the between the ground truth frames and the predictions.
+\textbf{Training}: In the deterministic setting, we train our model by minimizing the mean squared error the between the target frames and the predictions.
+In the stochastic setting, we optimize the following variational lower bound (ELBO) using re-parameterization trick \cite{kingma2013auto}: where $p_\theta$ is the future frame generator, $z_t$ represents the latent codes of motion, $p_\psi(z_t|x_{1:t-1})$ is the prior distribution, $q_\phi(z_t|x_{1:t})$ is the posterior distribution and $D_{KL}$ denotes the Kullback–Leibler (KL) divergence which forces the posterior to approximate the prior distribution.
+Since $p_\theta$ is modeled by conditional Gaussian, the likelihood term reduces to MSE measure between the ground truth frames and the predictions.
+The full derivation of ELBO is provided in the Appendix A.

 At the inference phase, the model will use its previous predictions as visual inputs instead except for the first pass.
-Hence, a training strategy called scheduled sampling (\cite{bengio2015scheduled}) is adopted to alleviate the discrepancy between training and inference.
+Hence, a training strategy called scheduled sampling~\cite{bengio2015scheduled} is adopted to alleviate the discrepancy between training and inference.